The difference between annuals and perennial wildflowers

 Our annuals and perennials wildflower seed mixes:

-- Absolutely Annuals: This luxurious mix contains 100% annuals.
-It offers gorgeous blooms within 60-80 days and brings a showstopping pop of colour to your garden
+• Absolutely Annuals: This luxurious mix contains 100% annuals.
+It offers gorgeous blooms within 60-80 days and brings a showstopping pop of colour to your garden.

-- Hi Butterfly: Provides a vibrant long-lasting display that's brimming with butterflies’ favourite flowers to bring more butterflies to your garden
+• Hi Butterfly: Provides a vibrant, long-lasting display that's brimming with butterflies’ favourite flowers to bring more butterflies to your garden.

-- Shade Showcase: Full of stunning shade-loving wildflowers, offering a vivid meadow in shady spots and is wonderful for local wildlife
+• Shade Showcase: Full of stunning shade-loving wildflowers, offering a vivid meadow in shady spots and is wonderful for local wildlife.

-- Clay Display: Creates a wildflower haven in clay soils, bursting with bright wildflowers that wildlife will love
+• Clay Display: Creates a wildflower haven in clay soils, bursting with bright wildflowers that wildlife will love.

 If you would like to read more on wildflower meadows and how to create one, you can read detailed guides on our blog.
-We have a how-to create a wildflower meadow post that goes into detail on creating colour in your garden.
-We have a post that explains what wildflowers you should sow in your garden and a post explaining how long it takes wildflowers to grow.